IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 `Monitor SageMaker endpoints using Watson Open Scale for Fairness, Quality & Drift detection`

 This step requires IBM Cloud API Key.
-You can generate one [here](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=servers-creating-cloud-api-key)
+You can generate one by referring to this [link.](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=servers-creating-cloud-api-key)

 This step requires Cloud Object Storage credentials.
-You can generate one [here](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=type-cloud-object-storage-s3-account-details)
+You can generate one by referring to this [link.](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=type-cloud-object-storage-s3-account-details)

 Navigate to the [link](https://aiopenscale.cloud.ibm.com/aiopenscale/insights/357fc90a-5d8f-4a51-8fb5-734aa84b2b86/) to view the different metrics like Fairness, Quality, Drift etc on the SageMaker endpoint.
 The Fairness & Quality monitoring has been setup using the Watson Studio notebook from step 7.